ianrecke/Plugin_updates/README.rst

 -----------
 .. description-start

 NeurogenPy is a Python package for working with Bayesian networks.
 It is focused on the analysis of gene expression data and learning of gene regulatory networks, modeled as Bayesian networks.
-It has been developed from the already existing web framework  `NeuroSuites <https://neurosuites.com/>`_.
+For that reason, at the moment, the continuous case is the only one that is fully provided.
+However, discrete inference will be implemented in the near future.

+The package provides different structure learning algorithms, parameters estimation and input/output formats.
+For some of them, already existing implementations have been used, being `bnlearn <https://www.bnlearn.com/>`_, `pgmpy <https://pgmpy.org/>`_, `networkx <https://networkx.org/>`_ and `igraph <https://igraph.org/python/>`_ the most used.

+This project has been conceived to be included as a plugin in the `EBRAINS interactive atlas viewer <https://interactive-viewer.apps.hbp.eu/>`_, but it may be used for other purposes.

 .. description-end

+NeurogenPy has been developed from the already existing web framework  `NeuroSuites <https://neurosuites.com/>`_.

 Installation
 ------------